bilkoh/stranger-ttys/posts/security-onion-ip-rep-solarwinds.md

 So the above rules will raise alerts on any of the ips in our `sunburst` or `test` category, either as src or dst, if those ips had a reputation under 11.

 ### Back to Docker
 Though we've saved these files in our onion machine, none of them are actually in the suricata docker container.
-In order to get them there we need to bind the files we created to the suricata container.
+In order to get them there we need to bind the files we created earlier to the suricata container.

 We'll have to open `/opt/so/saltstack/default/salt/suricata/init.sls`.
 In the `so-suricata` section look for a list of `binds`.
 It'll be under a format like `[path1]:[path2]:[ro|rw]`.